California’s 20-Year Collection Rule Explained

 If you owe back taxes to the Franchise Tax Board (FTB), you might assume that debt will follow you forever.

 But under California law, the FTB’s right to collect does eventually expire — usually after 20 years.
+With the right strategy, you can use the 20-year rule to end FTB collections and finally close the chapter on old tax debt.

 That’s good news — but there’s a catch: The clock can reset, pause, or extend if you’re not careful.